HelloJohnito/TrailerFlix/README.md

 ### Save Favorite Movie Trailers

 Users are able to save their favorite movie trailers and view them in their profile page.
-When the User clicks 'add to favorite', an action is dispatched and the data is saved onto mongoDB.
+When the user clicks 'add to favorite', an action is dispatched and the data is saved onto mongoDB under the User model.

 <p align="center">
     <img src="https://media.giphy.com/media/zRRtPaFEoefHa/giphy.gif" alt="Landing Page" />